distracted-shane/rust-fire/readme.md

 ## rust-fire
 ### Cisco FMC API Library

-This project provides a library to simplify interacting the with Cisco FMC API.
+This project provides an asynchronous Rust library to simplify interacting the with Cisco FMC API.
 WIP.

+Uses:
+* base64:               for HTTP Basic Auth encoding
+* hyper and hyper-tls:  for low-level HTTP and TLS communication
+* serde and serde-json: for deserializing JSON replies
+* tokio:                for async, threading, and such
+* uuid:                 for uuids, duh

 Example:
 ```